VezertVezert

 • Limited impact on conversion optimization metrics

-A rational, ongoing website optimization strategy focuses on measurable performance improvements, not just visual polish.
+A rational, ongoing optimization strategy focuses on measurable performance improvements, not just visual polish.

 Post-Launch Optimization Timeline: What to Do and When